Painting on Cookies

 Use a sturdy cookie recipe to ensure your cookies don’t fall apart as you work on them.
 I used my gluten free sugar cookie recipe, but I can also recommend Sweetapolita’s sugar cookie recipe if you don’t need gluten free.

 I prefer to paint on fondant-covered cookies, which is what I’ll be showing you in this tutorial, but the basic technique can also be used on royal-iced cookies.
-For those who are new to painting on cookies, I suggest starting with fondant, as it is easier to work with.
+If you’re new, I suggest starting with fondant, as it is easier to work with.

-If you’re tracing/freehand painting a design onto fondant cookies, you’ll need to cover them with a flat piece of fondant and I have a tutorial showing how to cover sugar cookies with fondant you may want to check out.
+I have a tutorial showing how to cover sugar cookies with fondant that you may want to check out.

 Cover your cookies with fondant or royal ice them at least 24 hours before you want to paint them, and allow the icing to harden.
 Exactly how long that will take will depend on the humidity where you live.
 Firm icing will be less likely to dent as you paint.